A Tutorial to Multirate Extended Kalman Filter Design for Monitoring of Agricultural Anaerobic Digestion Plants

-Individual tunings were ranked according to three following criteria: L1-norm of the normalized root mean squared error (NRMSE) between all true and estimated state trajectories ($\mathrm{NRMSE_x}$, criterion 1); L1-norm of NRMSE between all true and estimated outputs ($\mathrm{NRMSE_y}$, criterion 2); and the error function proposed by Boulkroune et al. \cite{Boulkroune.2023} (criterion 3), which is described in Sec.~\ref{sec:meth:boulkroune}.
+Individual tunings were ranked according to three criteria: L1-norm of the normalized root mean squared error (NRMSE) between all true and estimated state trajectories ($\mathrm{NRMSE_x}$, criterion 1), L1-norm of NRMSE between all true and estimated outputs ($\mathrm{NRMSE_y}$, criterion 2), and the error function proposed by Boulkroune et al. \cite{Boulkroune.2023} (criterion 3), which is described in Sec.~\ref{sec:meth:boulkroune}.

-Only the simulation results of the second week were considered for error computation to separate the long-term EKF performance from the initial transient convergence (day 7 $-$ 14 of the total data of \SI{14}{\day}).

-The NRMSE between ground truth values $z$ and its estimates $\hat z$ is computed as\footnote{Normalizing only with the mean or median value of $z$ did not deliver a fair weighting of individual states and outputs as it disregards their dynamics.}
+The NRMSE between ground-truth values $z$ and its estimates $\hat z$ was computed as\footnote{Normalizing only with the mean or median value of $z$ did not deliver a fair weighting of individual states and outputs as it disregards their dynamics.}